Arbol salsa for birria (Salsa para birria)

-Arbol chillies are bright red chillies with a spicy, acidic flavour.
-They are also called pico de Pajaro, “bird beak”, or cola de rata, “rat tail” because of their shape.
-These are common chillies used extensively in salsas, stews and mole sauces.
+Arbol chillies are bright red with a spicy, acidic flavour.
+Because of their shape, they are also called pico de Pajaro, “bird beak,” or cola de rata, “rat tail.”
+These are common chillies used extensively in salsas, stews, and mole sauces.

 This is a spicy salsa, and the bright red should be a warning.
 Although it is generally believed that any salsa can be served with any dish, this is untrue.
 Specific salsas have been created for dishes based on their pairing.

-This salsa is served primarily with Birria al res, the slow-roasted goat or beef, which serves to cut through the fat and brighten up the heavy meat.
+This salsa is served primarily with Birria al res, slow-roasted goat or beef.
+The salsa cuts through the fat and brightens up the heavy meat.
 The salsa is bold and should be added with caution.

 Diana Kennedy is the queen of Mexican cuisine.
 For her contribution to Mexican cuisine and her work in the region, she has received Mexico’s Order of the Aztec Eagle and membership in the Order of the British Empire.
 I have quite a few of her books; they are amazing and a must for anyone who wants to deep-dive into Mexican cuisine.
 This book encompasses all the regions in Mexico and is filled with exciting recipes, just like this one.